 University Career Services (UCS) offers many opportunities for students to interact face to face with employers.
-The key to staying in the know in regards to employer visits and on campus interviews is Panther Career Net (PCN).
-In PCN, you can search for upcoming information sessions, career and internship fairs, career workshops and sign up for on-campus interviews.
+The key to staying in the know in regards to employer visits and on-campus interviews is Handshake.
+In Handshake, you can search for upcoming information sessions, career and internship fairs, career workshops and sign up for on-campus interviews.

 To search for upcoming career events: